-A rare migrant with records from southern and eastern England and southern Ireland usually in coastal or near coastal localities.
+A rare migrant occuring mainly in southern and eastern England and southern Ireland usually in coastal or near coastal localities.

 During late 2015 an exceptional immigration of this species took place between the 16th and 29th of December.
 At least 76 individuals were reported from seventeen southern English vice counties from Norfolk round to Cornwall and as far inland as Hertfordshire and Oxfordshire.
 A study of the weather patterns pertaining at that time suggested a probable origin of Morroco or northern Algeria.

 Maps updated with all data received by February 2016.